majkevh/cosmic-master/README.md

 The contents of this project are made available under the terms of the MIT License.
 For more details, refer to the [LICENSE](LICENSE) file.

 ## Acknowledgments
-We extend our gratitude to the IllustrisTNG project for the simulation datasets that underpin our analysis.
+I extend my gratitude to the IllustrisTNG project for the simulation datasets that underpin our analysis.